-2. Make example sentences using the following words:

-island, ocean, immigrant, important, to import / to export, highly industrialized, trade, to supply, wool, leader
+2. Make example sentences using the following words: ocean, immigrant, island, important, to import / to export, highly developed, trade, to supply, wool, leader

 1. Read the text and get ready to speak on the topic "The United Kingdom of Great Britain and Northern Ireland":